 Are there any particular stats comparing off-track with on-track?
 If I end up surrounded by long grass then I sometimes get a bit wary, especially if it’s clearly a place where there haven’t been many or any other people making vibrations during any recent history…

 Though I’m unable to find any statistics comparing off-track with on-track hiking, Peter Mirtschin gives a fairly definitive answer.
 “Walking in long grass, scrub, anywhere at night without a torch, or in any circumstances where you can’t see where you are walking, increases the chances of a bite.
 Snakes are quite used to striking in confined situations.
 Many hunt animals in burrows for instance.”

 Snakes have very poor hearing and vision, so they will only know that humans are nearby if they can feel their footstep vibrations.

-If you find yourself hiking somewhere where nobody has recently passed-by, it would definitely be more likely to encounter a snake.
+If you find yourself hiking somewhere where nobody has recently passed by, you would definitely be more likely to encounter a snake.

 How do bites typically pan out?
 Are they generally fatal, or generally not?